SoftwareAG/c8y-docs/content/web/tutorials-bundle/add-a-tab-to-a-device.md

 **Version:** 1009.0.18 | **Packages:** @c8y/cli, @c8y/apps and @c8y/ngx-components

-It is a common use case that you want to show additional information to a user in a details view (for example, for a device or a group).
+It is a common use case that you want to show additional information to a user in a details view (for example for a device or a group).

 This how-to recipe explains how to accomplish a new tab in the device details view: